PhysiCell-Tools/python-loader/man/TUTORIAL.md

 print('mcds xml:', s_pathfile)

 # load mcds - multi cell data standard - object
-mcds = pcdl.pyMCDS(s_pathfile)  # loads the whole snapshot: the xml and all related mat and graph files
+mcds = pcdl.TimeStep(s_pathfile)  # loads the whole snapshot: the xml and all related mat and graph files
 ```

 Side note: for path, in general, unix (slash) and windows (backslash) notation will work.